 BairdMaritime provides information on a new Offshore Patrol Vessel (OPV) built in Vietnam for the Vietnam Marine Police (soon to be Vietnam Coast Guard) to a Damen design, that looks a whole lot like an Offshore Patrol Cutter (OPC).
 There is also information in the article about their developing relationship with the USCG.

 She is reported to be 2500 tons, 90 meters (295′) in length, 14 meters (46′) of beam, 21 knots, with a crew of 70.

 I think the Bollinger candidate for the OPC may be similar.
 This is apparently based on the Damen OPV2400.
 The OPC candidate is probably based on the slightly larger OPV2600 since it will probably need additional volume for fuel to provide the range the USCG requires, a couple of hundred tons heavier, 8 meters (26′) longer, and two or three knots faster because of its greater length (same horsepower).

-We have seen these before, but more information about Damen designs for OPVs can be seen via the links below:
+More information about Damen designs for OPVs can be seen via the link below:

 Troops were trapped, having been ambushed and surrounded, their backs to the sea.
 Unless rescued by boat, death seemed certain.

 This time the troops were nine South Vietnamese soldiers; the enemy, an estimated two Viet Cong platoons (about 60 men); the boat that came to their rescue, the Point Banks’ small boat, a 13’4″ Boston Whaler armed with a single M-60 machine gun.
 The Coast Guardsmen were Gunner’s Mate First Class Willis J. Goff and Engineman Second Class Larry D. Villarreal.
 They made the trip twice, overloading the boat each time.
 Both were awarded the Silver Star for their actions.
 GMCM Bill Wells tells the story: